CollinHeist/TitleCardMaker/docs/getting_started/first_sync/emby.md

 !!! note "Example Series"

-    For this tutorial, I'll be referring to `Better Call Saul` and `Breaking Bad` as example Series.
+    For this tutorial, I'll be referring to _Better Call Saul_ and _Breaking Bad_ as example Series.
 If you do not have either of these Series in your Emby server, you can add them (and remove them later - or not, because they're great shows), or just pick two entirely different Series.

-!!! warning "Under Construction"

-    This documentation is actively being developed.

 1. For the purposes of this tutorial, we will be Syncing a subset of your Series by using a filter tag within Emby.
 Open Emby.

-2. ...
-Open `Better Call Saul`, and then click the `Edit` wrench.
+2. Open _Better Call Saul_, and then click the "more data"
+:material-dots-horizontal: button, then click `Edit Metadata` for the Series.

-3. In the Tags section, type `tcm-test` and hit ++enter++ - click `Save`.
+3. At the very bottom click the `+` button next to Tags, type `tcm-test` and hit ++enter++ - click `Save`.

-4. Repeat Steps 2-3 for `Breaking Bad`.
+4. Repeat Steps 2-3 for _Breaking Bad_.

 5. Back within TitleCardMaker, navigate to the Sync page by clicking `Sync` from the side navigation bar.